sodiboo/niri-flake/docs.md

 A list of rules to exclude windows.

-If any of these rules match a window, then this window rule will not apply to that window, even if it matches one of the rules in [`programs.niri.settings.window-rules.*.matches`](#programsnirisettingswindow-rulesmatches)
+If any of these rules match a window, then this window rule will not apply to that window, even if it matches one of the rules in [`window-rules.*.matches`](#programsnirisettingswindow-rulesmatches)

 If none of these rules match a window, then this window rule will not be rejected.
-It will apply to that window if and only if it matches one of the rules in [`programs.niri.settings.window-rules.*.matches`](#programsnirisettingswindow-rulesmatches)
+It will apply to that window if and only if it matches one of the rules in [`window-rules.*.matches`](#programsnirisettingswindow-rulesmatches)

 <!-- sorting key: programs.niri.settings.l.window-rules.b.excludes.app-id -->